-Global City/Shadow City Initiatives I will be in Mumbai this trip?
+Global City/Shadow City Initiatives I am anxious to rekindle our Mumbai initiative this year.
 Why?

-Our local strategy Re:BUILD and our Central Iowa Antioch Initiative
+Our local strategy will be part of our focus this year.
+Re:BUILD and our Central Iowa Antioch Initiative principles")-thus learning to think biblically.